How to get $1,000 into your emergency fund painlessly

 Give up the things such as cable TV, eating out, gym membership and that landline phone you have but never use.
 That’s a start.
 You’ll know instinctively how to add to this list.

 This suggestion requires no explanation.
-Although it does beg the question: Who even can afford to smoke these days?
-At about $6.96 for a pack of 20 smokes (U.S. average), that’s a $2,500-per-year habit.
+Although it does beg the question: Who can even afford to smoke these days?
+At about $6.96 for a pack of 20 smokes (U.S. average), that’s a $2,500-a-year habit.

 Not a smoker?
 Substitute smoking with your personal vice that’s keeping you broke.

 Take a look through your cupboards and closets.
 Identify everything you haven’t used in the past six months.
-Turn what you don’t need into cash using a website such as eBay or Craigslist or hold a yard sale.
+Turn what you don’t need into cash using a website like eBay or Craigslist, or hold a yard sale.
 Add every nickel of the proceeds to your emergency fund savings.

 Got books, CDs, electronics, etc. that are current, in good shape and you’d like to sell?
 Go to Decluttr.com to see if they’re buying what you’re selling.
 It’s super easy, and while you won’t get rich, it’ll be more than you have with all that junk sitting there in your garage or basement.

 Start cooking and baking.
 Even if you aren’t cooking from scratch, making meals at home will chop your food costs.
 Whatever it takes, find ways to stop the endless money-drain you’re forking out on food.
-For example, a decent loaf of bread now costs upwards of $5 at the supermarket or bakery.
-You can make it yourself for 50 cents per loaf.
+For example, a decent loaf of bread now costs upwards of $5.00 at the supermarket or bakery.
+You can make it yourself for 50 cents a loaf.

 Get a second job — or a third.
 Work more hours at your current job.
 Get a side gig.
 Get creative by making money doing things you already love to do such as dog walking or selling handmade items.
 Stop expecting someone else to cover your shortfall.

-If you are contributing to a retirement account such as a 401(k) or 403(b) and you do not have a healthy emergency fund as your safety net against having to borrow from that retirement account, don’t stop but adjust your contribution to be the same as the amount your employer matches — typically, 3 to 5 percent.
-Now you are not leaving free money on the table, but you will see more money in your paycheck you immediately can direct to your emergency fund.
+If you are contributing to a retirement account such as a 401(k) or 403(b) and you do not have a healthy emergency fund as your safety net against having to borrow from that retirement account, don’t stop but adjust your contribution to be the same as the amount your employer matches — typically, 3% to 5%.
+Now you are not leaving free money on the table but you will see more money in your paycheck that you can immediately direct to your emergency fund.

 Soon, you’ll have $5,000, then $10,000 or more set aside to keep you afloat during times of financial distress.